IsahiRea/basketball-counter/README.md

    ```

 ### Usage
-Once the development server is running, open your browser and navigate to the provided localhost URL (e.g., `http://localhost:3000`) to access the password generator.
+Once the development server is running, open your browser and navigate to the provided localhost URL (e.g., `http://localhost:3000`) to access the basketball counter.

 ## Learn More
 For additional information on configuring Vite, visit [Vite Documentation](https://vitejs.dev/).